harness/developer-hub/release-notes/continuous-delivery.md

   This verification is no longer needed because image verification is done automatically when fetching tags.
 - Unable to resolve pipeline variables for Jenkins artifacts when used as runtime expressions.
 (CDS-54523)

-  This issue is fixed by resolving the **ConnectorIdentifier** during runtime to fetch correct artifact path.
+  This issue is fixed by resolving the connector Id during runtime to fetch the correct artifact path.
 - When creating triggers, automatic suggestions don't appear for the expressions field in the **Pipeline Input** tab.
 (CDS-54500)

   This issue is fixed.
-- Default step names are used in the **Container Step** during pipeline execution.
-(CDS-54386)

-  This issue is fixed.
-The step name used in the YAML configuration now appears as the name of the step.
+- The CD Container step was not working because Harness was adding an invalid character in the default step name.
+(CDS-54733, ZD-40938, ZD-41170)
+  The [Container step](https://developer.harness.io/docs/continuous-delivery/cd-execution/cd-general-steps/container-step/) lets you run any Docker container in your Kubernetes cluster as part of your continuous deployment (CD) stage.
+Harness orchestrates the container in your cluster as part of your Harness deployment.
+  When creating a Container step, Harness was appending the step name with an `_` character.
+This led to an invalid container name because the step name is used to name the container.
+  Now, the `_` is no longer added to the container name.
-- Dragging and dropping the steps of one stage to another stage generates a service propogation model.
+- Dragging and dropping the steps of one stage to another stage generates a service propagation modal.
 (CDS-54340)

   This issues is now fixed.
 - Service inputs are retained when the service is set as an expression.
 (CDS-54336)

+  When a setting is set as an expression any fixed value inputs should be replaced with `<+input>`.
+This replacement was not happening.
 This issue is now fixed.
 - Automatic suggestions don't appear for the expressions during infra provisioning in pipeline studio.
 (CDS-54266)

   This issue is fixed.
 Automatic suggestions now appear and you can use them when creating pipelines and templates.
 - The **Version** drop-down list for a service displays an invalid error message when the parent **Version** field in the **Artifact Details** page is left empty.
 (CDS-54202)

   This issues is now fixed.
-Error message for the **Version** drop-down list is now improved to convey the error properly.
+The error message for the **Version** drop-down list is now conveys the error properly.
 - Harness is unable to fetch Docker images even if the service account has proper permissions.
 (CDS-54085)

   The tag list is limited to 1000 tags causing tag fetch failure if the tag provided was unavailable in the list.
 This issue is fixed now by using manifest APIs.
 These APIs help fetch Docker tags.
 - The **Apply** step for a Helm manifest type returns an error if the file path starts with a forward slash.
 (CDS-54073)

-  This issue is now fixed by supporting file path with or without forward slash as a leading character.
+  This issue is now fixed by supporting file paths with or without forward slashes as a leading character.
 - The error message displayed for a failed OpenShift CLI (OC) process is unclear.
 (CDS-54052)

   This issue is fixed.
 The error messages for OpenShift deployments now displays proper error summary.
-- The pipeline execution for a Helm subchart fails and displays an unclear error message if the subchart in a Helm chart manifest has a bad value (for example, whitespace) in its name.
+- The pipeline execution for a Helm subchart fails and displays an unclear error message if the subchart in a Helm chart manifest has an invalid value (for example, a whitespace) in its name.
 (CDS-54040)

-  The error message displayed during pipeline execution failure now conveys proper error summary.
+  The error message displayed during pipeline execution failure now conveys a proper error summary.
 - Unable to deploy workloads when using Harness local store for native Helm deployments.
 (CDS-53937)

   This issue is fixed by adding support for using Harness local store with native Helm deployments.
-- Unable to delete a Kustomize patch entry once it is added when configuring a Kubernetes manifest type.
+- Unable to delete a Kustomize patch entry once it is added.
 (CDS-53749)

   A delete button is now added to allow users to delete values YAML, OpenShift params, and Kustomize patches that are no longer needed.
 File path validation is also done to ensure that file paths with empty strings are not saved.
 - Unable to filter environments by using the search bar in the **Create or Select Existing Environment** dialog.
 (CDS-53713)

   This issue is now fixed.
-- The **Environments** section under the **Template Inputs** tab of a selected template appears empty if infrastructure inputs are not required when deploying to all infrastructures under an environment.
+- The **Environments** section under the **Template Inputs** tab appears empty if infrastructure inputs are not required when deploying to all infrastructures.
 (CDS-53712)

   If infrastructure inputs are not required when deploying to all infrastructure in an environment, the message is displayed under the **Environments** section.
 - YAML validation succeeds even when whitespaces are added in the command flags of a Helm chart.
 (CDS-53708)

   This issue is fixed.
-Command flag cannot be empty anymore.
+Command flags no longer accept empty values.
 - The service information of a stage disappears when swapping two stages if the stage is propogated from the other stage.
 (CDS-53331)

   The service details of stages appear properly now when you swap service propogated stages.